albertz/mouse-scroll-wheel-acceleration-userspace/README.md

 # Mouse scroll wheel acceleration, implemented in user space

-## Mouse scroll wheel acceleration
+## Background: Mouse scroll wheel acceleration

 What is that?